 The View Events command allows the user to display Event Records in real-time.
-Immediately after an event is detected its corresponding Event Record will be issued to the Terminal Port, Printer Port or modem.
-This command can be very useful in tracking events that are occurring while the user is online with the recorder.
-It can also be used effectively during the Initial Checkout Procedure to verify that each input is properly cabled.
+Immediately after an event is detected its corresponding Event Record will be issued to one of the Terminal Ports, Ethernet Port, modem or Printer Port.
+This command can be very useful in tracking events that are occurring while the user is online with the Primary Unit.
+It can also be used effectively during the Initial Check-out Procedure to verify that each input is properly cabled.